kriswiner/ICM42688/README.md

 The ICM42688 has an embedded function engine which will be the subject of the next sketch.
 I plan to demonstrate wake-on-motion, tap detection, as well as use of the FIFO to capture data prior to a wake event for later analysis.
 I might try some of the other embedded functions just for fun.

 Lastly, the ICM42688 allows the 50 ppm accurate embedded PLL to be replaced by a 30 - 50 kHz clock signal.
 The STM32L4 is capable of outputing a 32.768 kHz square wave from the 1-ppm-accuracy RTC embedded clock.
-I am curious to see if any difference between using the internall ICM42688 PLL and a more accurate external CLKIN signal can be detected in gyro drift and/or heading accuracy.
+I am curious to see if any difference between using the internal ICM42688 PLL and a more accurate external CLKIN signal can be detected in gyro drift and/or heading accuracy.
 I will post the sketch I use and any results when obtained.

 Overall, the ICM42688 is a worthy high-performance accel/gyro combo sensor that is a candidate to replace the LSM6DSM/T, its nearest competitor, in any absolute orientation estimation engine requiring the best accuracy.